 The list contains the name and location (city, State, and ZIP Code) of each health system we identified through the process outlined above.
-In addition, we provide the numbers of total physicians, primary care physicians, medical groups, and hospitals (see Table III.3).
+In addition, we provide the numbers of total physicians, primary care physicians, nurse practitioners, physician assistants, medical groups, and hospitals (see Table III.3).
+We added the counts of nurse practitioners and physician assistants in a 2020 update to the list.

-The list also contains a handful of contextual variables constructed by linking hospital cost report data available through the HCRIS data.
-XIII CMS requires Medicare-certified institutional providers to submit annual cost reports, which make up the HCRIS cost report data.
+The list also contains contextual variables constructed by linking hospital cost report data available through the HCRIS data.^{xiii} CMS requires Medicare-certified institutional providers to submit annual cost reports, which make up the HCRIS cost report data.
 HCRIS data are publicly available and contain information on facility characteristics, utilization data, revenue, and charges.
-The list uses HCRIS data for calendar year 2017 (January-December) for individual hospitals and provides summary information calculated at the system level.
-XIIV These variables are described in Tables IV.1 and IV.2.
-A full data dictionary for the consolidated list is available in Appendix C.
+The list uses HCRIS data for calendar year 2017 (January-December) for individual hospitals and provides summary information calculated at the system level.^{xiv} These variables are described in Tables IV.1 and IV.2.
+A full data dictionary for the consolidated list is available in Appendix F.